 4. Attention Seeking

-A stray or owned cat may follow a stranger in hopes of getting some attention, such as head rubs or a warm lap to snuggle into.
+A stray or owned cat may follow a stranger hoping to get some attention, such as head rubs or a warm lap to snuggle into.
 Despite their reputation of being indifferent towards their owners, most cats bond closely with humans, according to research.
-Outdoor cats or stray felines who previously lived with humans may become lonely and latch onto a strange person as a result.
+Outdoor cats or stray felines who previously lived with humans may become lonely and latch onto a strange person.
 Are they hoping to find a new home?
-Possibly but don’t assume they don’t already have one (more about this later).
+Possibly, but don’t assume they don’t already have one (more about this later).

 5. Shelter

-A cat may follow a stranger hoping to find a safe place to shelter in cold or rainy weather.
-Again, this doesn’t necessarily mean they are homeless, just that they need somewhere to hide or sleep at the moment.
+A cat may follow a stranger, hoping to find a safe place to shelter in cold or rainy weather.
+Again, this doesn’t necessarily mean they are homeless; it just means that they need somewhere to hide or sleep at the moment.
 In this case, the cat may be less interested in what you as a person can offer than whether you have a porch or car hood to hide underneath.
-Cats are smart, and those who are used to fending for themselves quickly figure out that humans live in buildings that they can also take advantage of.
+Cats are smart, and those used to fending for themselves quickly figure out that humans live in buildings that they can also take advantage of.

 Image Credit: ilyessuti, Pixabay